jackpck/earning_transcript_agent/README.md

 2. Change file permission: `chmod 400 ~/.ssh/my-key.pem`
 3. Login to AWS EC2 from terminal: `ssh -i ~/.ssh/my-key.pem ubuntu@<Public IPv4 address>`.
    The Public IPv4 address can be found in the Details tab of the instance.
+4. Create IAM user if you haven't.
+Add `AmazonEC2FullAccess` permission to the security group in order to allow the user access to the instance created in root

 ### II.
 Set up security group
 1. Go to **EC2 > Instances > Security tab**